-Complex regimes are formed when the runoff from snow-dominated regimes combines with runoff from sufficiently large areas dominated by rain.
-Downstream from such a confluence, the annual progression of runoff can exhibit multiple peaks, but there may also be an equalisation of the annual runoff.
+Complex regimes are formed when the run-off from snow-dominated regimes combines with run-off from sufficiently large areas dominated by rain.
+Downstream from such a confluence, the annual progression of run-off can exhibit multiple peaks, but there may also be an equalisation of the annual run-off.
 For example, the seasonal differences on the Rhine downstream from the Main River mouth or on the Danube upstream from the Inn River mouth are less pronounced compared to the other regimes.
-Increasing pluvialisation of the runoff in the complex regime of the Rhine leads again to a downstream smoothing of the annual runoff pattern (Fig. 11).
+Increasing pluvialisation of the run-off in the complex regime of the Rhine leads to the downstream annual run-off pattern becoming more uneven (Fig. 11).
+In the second half of the 21st century, the absence of run-off from glaciers in the summer months could mean this effect becomes more pronounced (IPCC 2019a).

 Fig. 11: Examples of the complex regime: Rees/Rhine station (left) and Hofkirchen/Danube (right).
-Black: Pardé Coefficient, average of the years 1961-1990, determined on the basis of observations.
-Coloured: analysis from an ensemble of ca. 20 future projections of the change signals of the long-term averaged monthly mean water runoffs for the near (2021-2050) and distant (2071-2100) future with respect to the reference period of 1961-1990, depicted as box-and-whisker plots; the middle 50 per cent of all values lies within the box (interquartile distance), within which the median is marked, the ends of the whiskers indicate the total range of the ensemble (adapted after Nilson et al. 2013).
-The monthly multiplication of the change signals by the Pardé Coefficient yields the future change (with respect to the averaged long-term annual runoff of the reference period 1961-1990).
+Black: Pardé Coefficient, average of the years 1971-2000, determined on the basis of observations.
+Coloured: analysis from an ensemble of 16 future projections (respectively) of the change signals of the multiannual averaged monthly mean water run-offs for the near (2031-2060, red) and distant (2071-2100, purple) future with respect to the reference period of 1971-2000 assuming the "business as usual" scenario (RCP8.5), depicted as box-and-whisker plots; the middle 50 percent of all values lies within the box (interquartile distance), within which the median is marked, the ends of the whiskers indicate the total range of the ensemble.
+The monthly multiplication of the change signals by the Pardé Coefficient yields the future change (with respect to the averaged multiannual yearly run-off of the reference period 1971-2000).
+Data: Nilson et al. (2020).